kwaldenphd/computer-interfaces/README.md

 **Personal Computer**
 - "A personal computer (PC) is a multi-purpose microcomputer whose size, capabilities, and price make it feasible for individual use.
 Personal computers are intended to be operated directly by an end user, rather than by a computer expert or technician" ([Wikipedia](https://en.wikipedia.org/wiki/Personal_computer))

+[Click here](https://github.com/kwaldenphd/computer-interfaces/blob/main/key-terms.md) for a full list of key terms and definitions for this lab.

 ## Comprehension Check